The -13.88% Decline of Mersana Therapeutics Inc.'s (MRSN) Stock in the Past Quarter

-The stock of Mersana Therapeutics Inc. (MRSN) has gone up by 13.61% for the week, with a 22.16% rise in the past month and a 62.26% rise in the past quarter.
-The volatility ratio for the week is 9.19%, and the volatility levels for the past 30 days are 6.94% for MRSN.
-The simple moving average for the past 20 days is 12.63% for MRSN’s stock, with a 36.18% simple moving average for the past 200 days.
+In the past week, MRSN stock has gone up by 9.30%, with a monthly gain of 17.65% and a quarterly surge of 105.24%.
+The volatility ratio for the week is 6.74%, and the volatility levels for the last 30 days are 6.34% for Mersana Therapeutics Inc. The simple moving average for the past 20 days is 19.58% for MRSN’s stock, with a 48.19% simple moving average for the past 200 days.

 Is It Worth Investing in Mersana Therapeutics Inc. (NASDAQ: MRSN) Right Now?